Hunt-Morgan House in Lexington, Kentucky

 The Full Story

-A nurse fell asleep at the bedside of a sick Morgan child and woke to see a Black woman in a turban and red leather shoes standing over the bed, stroking the child's forehead and humming a nursery rhyme.
-When the nurse moved, the woman disappeared.
-The child died anyway.
-Mrs. Morgan recognized the shoes.
-They belonged to Aunt Betty, who had been dead for years.
+The way the story goes, a nurse once dozed off at the bedside of a sick Morgan boy and woke to find a Black woman in a turban and red shoes leaning over the cradle, humming a nursery rhyme and stroking the child's forehead.
+When the nurse stirred, the figure was gone.
+The boy died by morning.
+Mrs. Morgan, they say, recognized the shoes.
+They had belonged to Aunt Betty, who had been dead for years.
+The family came to believe she returned this way to warn them whenever a death was coming.
+Others have reported her watching the street from a third-floor window.